ga4gh/ga4gh-server/STYLE.md

 is done for consistency with the GA4GH API.
 Code should be checked for compliance using the `pep8 <https://pypi.python.org/pypi/pep8>`_ tool.

+## Naming
+Short variable names are OK when the scope is small (less than five lines) and the meaning is obvious.
+If the scope is longer or more complex, please use descriptive longer names.

 ## Imports
 Imports should be structured into the following groups: